Yuta12342/tsuserverCC/README.md

 * While recording, you can add new statements by putting in IC `+[Your Statement]`.
 These will show up as if you're just normally testifying for the first time.
     - If you're paired and want your partner to have a statement, have the pair add the statement instead.
 (Make sure they are also a CM.)
 * Once you're done recording your testimony, just do `/end`.
 After this, you can do `///` in IC to make the title appear again, this time with a CE woosh.
-* After all that, anyone in the area can say `>` in IC to move to the next statement or `<` for the previous statement.
-All the statements will be automatically displayed in green.
+* After all that, anyone in the area can say `>` in IC to move to the next statement or `<` for the previous statement, `=` is also available to use to see the current statement again.
+* All the statements will be automatically displayed in green.
 * The CM can at this point also add 'substatements' by using +again, and then can also amend the current statement by using &[amended statement] in OOC.
 * If you want to clear the testimony, use /cleartestimony in OOC.
 For viewing the current testimony, simply do /testimony in OOC.